suit-wg/information-model/draft-ietf-suit-information-model.md

 # Security Considerations {#design-motivation}

 The following sub-sections describe the threat model, user stories, security requirements, and usability requirements.
 This section also provides the motivations for each of the manifest information elements.

+Before going into the details it is worthwhile to keep in mind that a firmware update is, by definition, remote code execution.
+Hence, if a device is configured to trust an entity to provide firmware, it trusts this entity to do the "right thing".
+Many classes of attacks can be mitigated by verifying that a firmware update came from a trusted party and that no rollback is taking place.
+However, if the trusted entity has been compromised and distributes attacker-provided software to devices then there is no defence from an device point of view.

 ## Threat Model {#threat-model}